A Built-in Search feature on Mac Called Spotlight - How to Use?

 Adjust Spotlight results and order they're given

-In this way, you can protect various collections from other users of your computer, and also prevent items such as ebooks from cluttering up results.
-When you become familiar with Spotlight, you will probably notice that ebooks dominate most results (keywords are detected through content).
+In this way, you can protect various collections from other computer users and prevent items such as ebooks from cluttering up results.
+When you become familiar with Spotlight, you will notice that ebooks dominate most results (keywords are detected through content).
 Adding the entire folder where you store ebooks might solve this issue.